Types of painkillers

 - a short-acting injection

-To begin with, you usually take a short-acting type of morphine every 2 to 4 hours.
-You take this as a tablet or a liquid.
+You usually take a short-acting type of morphine every 2 to 4 hours.
+This is usually as a tablet or a liquid.
 Your doctor or specialist nurse will tell you how often to take it.
 Liquid morphine has a bitter taste but mixing it with a fruit drink can help.

-When the doctor knows how much morphine you need to control the pain, they usually change you to long-acting drugs.
-These drugs release the dose of morphine slowly over either 12 or 24 hours.
+When the doctor knows how much morphine you need over 24 hours to control the pain, they usually change you to long-acting drugs.
+These drugs release the dose of morphine slowly over 12 or 24 hours.
 You may still need to take short-acting morphine in between if you get breakthrough pain.

 You can also have morphine as an injection under the skin or through a syringe pump.

-- short-acting capsules or liquid that you take every 4 to 6 hours, such as Lynlor®, OxyNorm®, Shortec®
+- short-acting tablets, capsules, or liquid that you take every 4 to 6 hours

-You may have fentanyl once your doctor or nurse has worked out the right dose of opioid for you.
-You can have fentanyl in different ways.
+You may have fentanyl once your doctor or nurse has worked out the dose of opioid you need.

-These look like waterproof plasters.
-You stick them onto your skin and they release the drug at a constant rate through your skin.
-You change the patches every 3 days and put the new patch on a different area of skin.
+Fentanyl patches are waterproof plasters you stick on your skin.
+They release the drug at a constant rate through your skin.
+You change the patches every 3 days.
+You put the new patch on a different area of skin.

 - Place patches on areas of dry flat skin that have little or no hair.

-- Protect the patch from the sun, hot water, heat pads and hot water bottles, to stop it getting hot.
+- Stop the patch from getting hot by keeping it away from the sun, hot water, heat pads and hot water bottles.

 - Let your doctor or nurse know if you have a temperature.
 This may affect how the medicine is absorbed through your skin.